univention/univention-corporate-server/doc/changelog/index.rst

 * Compatibility with Python 2.7 has been restored, which was broken by erratum 991 (:uv:bug:`57146`).

-* Added ability to filter for various attributes using the UDM commandline interface and in ``UMC``.
+* Added ability to filter for various attributes using the UDM command line interface and in ``UMC``.
 This includes ``sambaLogonHours`` and ``accountActivationDate`` for the ``users/user`` module, ``hwaddress`` for the ``dhcp/host`` module and ``ip`` for the ``dns/ptr_record`` module (:uv:bug:`54339`,